-Also, you don’t need to click the small square checkbox.
-You can click anywhere on that field with the font name and checkbox on it to select and again to deselect.
+You can click anywhere on that field with the font name to select/deselect it.

 And, of course, you have Select All and Deselect All buttons underneath (“3”) if you want to start over or if you’re choosing so many fonts that it makes more sense to remove fonts from your intended list rather than add from nothing.

 Click OK when you’re finished. (“4”) Now, go back to the Font dropdown and look at the dropdown list at the bottom of that and you’ll see your new list added there.